AlekOmOm/mkcli/docs/PRD.md

 * ≤ 1 min onboarding for new alias.
 * 0 manual edits to wrapper after 3 months usage.
-* ≥ 90 % of team aliases installed via `CLI init` in first sprint.
+* ≥ 90 % of team aliases installed via `mkcli add` in first sprint.